 The Discovery Stage – Establishing the Session

-Before data can be transferred, a PPPoE client (your router or computer) needs to locate and establish a connection with a PPPoE server, known as an Access Concentrator (AC).
-This stage uses specific control packets and relies on MAC addresses for communication, as IP addresses haven’t been assigned yet.
+Before data can be transferred, a PPPoE client (such as a home router or computer) must locate and establish a connection with a PPPoE server, known as the Access Concentrator (AC).
+This process uses MAC addresses because no IP addresses exist yet.
 The process involves four steps:

 1. PADI (PPPoE Active Discovery Initiation)